picatz/eth_watcher/README.md

-# EthWatcher
+# Eth Watcher

-Watching dilligently for hardware addresses in ethernet header packets via the command-line.
+A threaded command-line application to monitor network packets for hardware addresses in ethernet headers.

 ## Installation